UNSW-Redback-Racing/DAQ-Technical-Assessment/firmware/docs/README.md

 ### Important Notes

-  - You are allowed to use ChatGPT but please mention it's usage in the `brainstorming.md`.
-ChatGPT may hallucinate correct code however.
+  - You are allowed to use any Generative AI (e.g. ChatGPT, Google Gemini, Deepseek etc.) to aid you but please mention it's usage in the `brainstorming.md`.
+Generative AI may hallucinate correct code however.
 Be careful and understand the DBC spec.
   - Be aware that multiple DBC files **may define the same CAN ID**, so handle this case correctly.
   - **Feel free to ask any questions in the Redback Discord!
 Ask much as you need.**